Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

 Discover MonkeyLearn Studio, where you can choose from custom-built templates that help you get even more granular insights from your data.
 Then, use the in-app data visualization tool, making it easy to spot patterns and trends.

 RapidMiner is a data science platform that helps companies build predictive machine learning models from data.
-It’s aimed at analytics teams that want to tackle challenging tasks and handle large amounts of data, so you’ll need a technical background.
+It’s aimed at data analytics teams that want to tackle challenging tasks and handle large amounts of data, so you’ll need a technical background.

 Depending on your needs, you can opt for different solutions, including TurboPrep, which allows you to clean and prepare your data; AutoModel, which provides different algorithms to build machine learning models; and DataStudio, to create a visual workflow and explore your data.